Tom Johnson (journalist)

 Wyatt Thomas Johnson (born September 30, 1941) is an American journalist and media executive, best known for serving as president of Cable News Network (CNN) during the 1990s and, before that, as publisher of the Los Angeles Times newspaper.

-From 1976 to 1980 he was a member of the Peabody Awards Board of Jurors.
+From 1976 to 1980, Johnson was a member of the Peabody Awards Board of Jurors.
 In addition, Johnson is a long-time member of the Lyndon Baines Johnson Foundation board of trustees and a former member of the Rockefeller Foundation board of trustees.

 Biography

 Johnson was born on September 30, 1941, in Macon, Georgia and graduated from Lanier High School.
 While in high school, he began working at the Macon Telegraph newspaper.
 He went on to earn a bachelor's degree from the University of Georgia's Henry W. Grady College of Journalism and Mass Communication and a master's from Harvard Business School, both of which were largely financed by his employers at the Telegraph.
 President Lyndon B. Johnson (no relation) tapped Johnson as a White House Fellow, but he accepted only after being encouraged by the Telegraphs publisher and assured he had no further obligation to the paper.